(PHOTO: Stock Image)

 At the time, our thinking was that you had fun in your teens, settled down in your early 20s, then got ready for old age after 25.
 If only someone told us then that growing old, as singer and actor Maurice Chevalier once put it, “is the reward of a well-spent youth.”

-If only we knew then that old age wasn’t the “sad and melancholy prospects of decay,” but the “hopes of eternal youth in a better world,” according Chevalier.
+If only we knew then that old age wasn’t the “sad and melancholy prospects of decay,” but the “hopes of eternal youth in a better world,” as Chevalier puts it.

 Since then, I’ve learned better than to fear what comes after 25, even if it means being as unhip as we once thought our parents were.
 That day in the after-school workshop wasn’t the first time Epiphany smacked me over the head.